 Today I want to talk about a really cool t-shirt that my 10 year old daughter did for my boyfriend’s birthday.

-Using an embroidery tracing pen and tissue pattern paper she first traced a photograph of him.
+Using an embroidery tracing pen (Amazon affiliate link) and tissue pattern paper she first traced a photograph of him.
 To get the outlines more prominent I used the Stamp filter in Photoshop before I printed the image for her, but she ended up using both a print of the actual photo and the outlined stamp version.

 Then she transferred the drawing which turned out trickier than expected.
 It took both a lot of heat and some steam to get the purple colour to transfer onto the fabric.